addff/2503-ITT440/10% Individual Assignment/M3CS2554C/AMELIA SABRINA BINTI MOHAMMED SABRI/README.md

 - Improving image quality for machine learning tasks

 In this project, we use OpenCV, a powerful open-source computer vision library, to apply various filters to images, such as grayscale, invert, cartoon, fisheye, and edges.
+### Core Concepts:
+- Image Reading: Loading the original images using OpenCV.
+- Color Transformations: Changing the color space, like converting to grayscale or inverting colors.
+- Smoothing: Blurring the image to remove noise and soften details.
+- Stylization: Applying artistic effects such as cartoon or fisheye distortion.
+- Edge Detection: Finding and highlighting the boundaries inside an image.
+- Visualization: Displaying and saving the filtered images for presentation.